 Can you help please ?

 Hi romba, this error message is displayed when the library was not found.
-If you have installed the library as Tinine posted and it is not working please execute make clean
+If you have installed the library as Tinine posted and it is not working please execute make clean.
+Then ./configure and post the output here.
+Next make and post the output, too.

 How do you start the basic programs?
 Can you please post the command including the parameters.